SomyaJain-DCO/DCO-Rewards/replit.md

 - June 20, 2025.
 Removed activity history section from My Profile page to simplify interface and focus on performance summary metrics
 - June 20, 2025.
 Removed activity overview section from My Profile page, keeping only essential user information and performance metrics
 - June 20, 2025.
 Enhanced All Activities page to display activity descriptions alongside titles for better context and information
+- June 20, 2025.
+Updated All Activities page to show title and description on same line with vertical bar separator for compact layout
 ```

 ## User Preferences